JasonShen-SH/clip_compress/README.md

 <p style="text-align: center;">Average precision of CLIP predictions over the test dataset from cifar10/stl10 across different image qualities.</p>

 ## Main problems and objectives
-The performance decline due to JPEG compression is much more significant for the CIFAR10 dataset compared to STL10, where the decrease is not particularly notable.
+The performance drop due to JPEG compression is much more significant on the CIFAR10 dataset compared to STL10, where the decrease is not particularly notable.

-The authors did not analyze this aspect in the paper, but we believe it could be attributed to the impact of **image size**.
+The authors did not analyze this difference in the paper, but we believe it could be attributed to the impact of **image size**.
 Since a 32x32 image inherently carries **limited information**, compression leads to a greater loss of detail.
 Additionally, the compression artifacts introduced by JPEG, such as **blocking effects, are exacerbated**, resulting in poorer performance.

-Therefore, we focus on **improving JPEG Artifact Correction** in our work.
+Therefore, we focus on **improving JPEG Artifact Correction** for images with **small resolution** in our work.

 ## Methodologies (Still improving)
 ### Operations on image features
+One way to achieve compression while preventing the jpeg issue is to compress the image features instead of images themselves.

 #### Image feature quantization
-We choose Post-train Quantization (PTQ) as quantization method, the design is as follows:
+We choose Post-train Quantization (PTQ) as the quantization method, the design of quantization process is as follows:

 <img src="imgs/quantizer.png" width="500">